COMPASS: Complete Multimodal Fusion via Proxy Tokens and Shared Spaces for Ubiquitous Sensing: Method

-With modality representations and proxy tokens defined, we next introduce how \sysName combines them under a fixed fusion rule.
-We then describe the training objectives that make the resulting tokens both structurally complete and useful for downstream prediction.

-After proxy generation, each modality slot is represented by exactly one fusion token.
-For observed modalities, this token is the real global token; for missing modalities, it is the aggregated proxy token.
-We denote the final token assigned to modality slot $m$ by
+After target-slot completion, every canonical modality slot contains exactly one representation.
+For observed modalities, the slot contains the real representation $\bar{\mathbf{z}}_m$.
+For missing modalities, the slot contains the completed representation $\tilde{\mathbf{z}}_m$.
+We write this slot assignment as

-Although each modality is represented as a token sequence in the shared space, \sysName performs fusion over one global token per modality.
-This keeps the fusion interface fixed and lightweight, while leaving the full token sequence available for content-adaptive proxy generation.